AaronHolbrook/wpbuildr/README.md

 Customizing Plugins
 ===================

-Simply add the slug of the plugins you wish WordPress Builder to install to the `conf/plugins.conf` file!
+Simply add the slug of the plugins you want WPBuildr to install to the `conf/plugins.conf` file!